ilarsf/aarc_lts/for-learners/learning-journey/session-3.md

                             <li>"Sculling: The Finish - Tap Down and Feather" - learn proper blade extraction</li>
                             <li>"Essential Sculling Technique for rowers" - focus on recovery sequence</li>
                             <li>"How to Feather and Square Your Oars" - mastering blade control</li>
-                            <li>"Sculling: How to Steer a Single" - basic navigation techniques</li>
+                            <li>"Sculling: How to Steer a Single" - basic steering techniques</li>
                         </ul>
                     </div>
                 </div>